-DC overcurrent protection is not included in the inverter-for safety reasons and to comply with electrical code regulations-it must be provided as part of the installation.
+DC overcurrent protection is not included in the inverter-for safety reasons and to comply with NEC (National Electrical Code) regulations-it must be provided as part of the installation.
 The DC overcurrent protection device must be installed in the positive DC cable line, it can be a fuse or a circuit breaker and must be DC rated.
 It must be correctly sized according to the size of DC cables being used, which means it is required to open before the cable reaches its maximum current carrying capability, thereby preventing a fire.
-In a residential or commercial electrical installation, the NEC requires both overcurrent protection and a disconnect switch.
-If a circuit breaker is used as the overcurrent protection device, it can also be used as the required DC disconnect.